 Blashill's time in Grand Rapids was highlighted by a 2012-13 campaign that saw Grand Rapids capture a regular-season Midwest Division title and eventually the first Calder Cup championship in the franchise's 17-year history.
 In 2014-15, the Griffins won the Midwest Division after reaching 100 points for the first time during Blashill's tenure with a 46-22-6-2 (W-L-OTL-SOL) record over the AHL's 76-game slate.
 The club advanced to the Western Conference Final for the second time in three seasons before falling to the Utica Comets in six games.
 In the 80-year history of the American Hockey League, no team played more playoff games (50) than the Griffins did during Blashill's run as head coach.

 Born in Detroit and raised in Sault Ste.
 Marie, Mich., Blashill won the Louis A. R. Pieri Memorial Award as the AHL's most outstanding coach in 2013-14 and was named head coach for the 2014 AHL All-Star Classic.
 In his three seasons with Grand Rapids, he compiled a 134-71-12-11 regular-season record and a 29-21 mark in the postseason, winning seven of nine total playoff series.
-He is the only coach in Griffins history to qualify for the playoffs in three consecutive seasons, leading the team to 92 points or better each year.
+He was the first coach in Griffins history to qualify for the playoffs in three consecutive seasons, leading the team to 92 points or better each year.